Cyberdog52/hackathon/Dotnet_React/DotNet_Backend/Readme.md

 - **File changes:** Files in Visual Studio Code must be saved before the compiler "sees" the modifications.
 It doesn't automatically save on debug/run as the ancient Visual Studio does.

+- **Export/Import used extensions:** The list of the IDs of the used extensions can be written to a file:
+  `code --list-extensions > extensions.list`
+  It then can be imported or used to install all the extensions respectively:
+  `cat extensions.list |% { code --install-extension $_}`